tylerlong/manate/README.md

 - every `emitter.on()` must have a corresponding `emitter.off()`.
 Otherwise there will be memory leak.
   - you also don't have to `on` and `off` again and again.
 Sometimes you just `on` and let it on until user explicit it request it to be off.
 - `run` and `autoRun` only support sync methods. for async methods, make sure that the async part is irrelevant because it won't be monitored.
-- rewrite some emitter.on to promise.
-  - the idea is great, but it will turn the library from sync to async, which will cause unexpected consequences.
-  - `React.render`, `EventEmitter.on`, `rxjs.observable.next` are all sync, there must be a good reason to stay with sync.

 ### No complex logic for `isTrigger`